naazarchiik/FInalProjectDesignPatterns/README.md

 The [GameState](./ClassLibraryForTetris/GameState.cs) class has no direct dependency on specific block implementations.
 It works with objects of type [Block](./ClassLibraryForTetris/Block.cs), which is an abstract class.
 This makes it easy to replace specific block types with any others that conform to this interface.

+## Design Patterns

+### Observer

+This pattern is used to implement the mechanism of notification of changes in the object.
+In this code, watching for changes in the game happens from the outside through methods like
+[RotateBlockCW](./ClassLibraryForTetris/GameState.cs#L77-L85), [MoveBlockLeft](./ClassLibraryForTetris/GameState.cs#L97-L105), etc., which change the state of the game and the blocks.

+### Strategy

+This template allows you to replace algorithms regardless of the client that uses them.
+In this case, the methods RotateBlockCW, RotateBlockCCW, MoveBlockLeft, MoveBlockRight, MoveBlockDown, DropBlock in the [GameState](./ClassLibraryForTetris/GameState.cs) class are used to control the movement of blocks in the game.
+These methods use the current block ([CurrentBlock](./ClassLibraryForTetris/GameState.cs#L3-L25)), which can be of any type that is a descendant of the [Block](./ClassLibraryForTetris/Block.cs) class, because they are implemented in the Block abstract class, and the block movement algorithm itself depends on the specific implementation of this method in the subclass.

+### State

+This pattern is used implicitly in the [GameState](./ClassLibraryForTetris/GameState.cs) class.
+This class stores game state such as current block, score, etc. Each operation, such as
+[moving](./ClassLibraryForTetris/GameState.cs#L97-L105) a block or [rotating](./ClassLibraryForTetris/GameState.cs#L77-L85) it, changes the state of the game.

+### Factory Method

+This pattern is used to create subclass objects based on some common interface.
+In this code, the [BlockQueue](./ClassLibraryForTetris/BlockQueue.cs) class uses a "factory method" in the
+[RandomBlock](./ClassLibraryForTetris/BlockQueue.cs#L23-L31) method to create objects of Block subclasses (such as IBlock, JBlock, etc.) that are added to the block queue.

+### Template Method

+In this case, the [Block](./ClassLibraryForTetris/Block.cs) class is an abstract base class that defines the general algorithm for how blocks work in the Tetris game.
+It contains methods such as [RotateCW, RotateCCW, Move, Reset](./ClassLibraryForTetris/Block.cs#L27-L57) and is used to handle rotating, moving and resetting blocks.
+Each concrete type of block (such as [IBlock](./ClassLibraryForTetris/Blocks/Iblock.cs)) is a subclass of Block and overrides abstract methods and properties of the base class, such as [Tiles](./ClassLibraryForTetris/Blocks/Iblock.cs#L5-L11) and [StartOffset](./ClassLibraryForTetris/Blocks/Iblock.cs#L14).
+This allows each block type to have its own starting coordinates and describe its own unique tiles for each rotation.